SmartContractsClone/Decentralized-Domains/README.md

 # Decentralized-Domains

-Boilerplate code to create decentralized domains.
-An alternative to unstoppable domains but with more decentralized features.
+Boilerplate code to create decentralized domains on blockchain.
+An alternative to UNSTOPPABLE DOMAINS but with more decentralized features.

 ---------------------------------------------------